 less than 9-hours).
 Such a proposal must be approved through the full faculty approval

 process.
 Except for the teacher education minor, minors contain 18-21 hours.
 Note:

 At least 50% of the required courses for any minor must be completed at Ferrum.

 Certificates are a group of related courses and experiences that complement both major

-Students may declare majors, minors, or certificates with their academic advisor during
+Students may declare majors, minors, and certificates with their academic advisor

-registration or by updating Major/Minor on i-Assistant following the Catalog requirements
+during registration or by updating Major/Minor on i-Assistant following the Catalog

-for the major/minor/certificate.
-Students must, however, discuss their desired program
+requirements for the major/minor/certificate.
+Students must, however, discuss their

-shifts with their advisors to insure complete understanding of the requirements and
+desired program shifts with their advisors to insure complete understanding of the

 Earning a Second Degree